renenw/my_humble_home/README.md

 WantedBy=multi-user.target
 ```

-The `EnvironmentFile` and `ExecStart` lines are the ones you'll need to edit.
-Exec start will change based on the example provided by Influx when you confiure a Telegraf plugin.
+The `after`, `EnvironmentFile` and `ExecStart` lines are the ones you'll need to edit.

+`ExecStart` will change based on the example provided by Influx when you confiure a Telegraf plugin.

 ## All the steps